Libbie Mark

 Mark’s connections and courses at the Art Students League led her to the Hans Hofmann School of Fine Arts.[9]
 Hofmann briefly taught at the League before establishing his own school, first located in New York, then very soon after also in Provincetown, the oldest continuous artist colony in the United States.[10]
 On Vytlacil's recommendation, in 1957 at the age of 51, Mark applied for Hofmann’s summer school session.[11]
 In between her courses with Vytlacil, in July and August 1957,[12] Mark attended Hofmann’s final Provincetown summer course before he retired from teaching.[13]
 Mark’s classmates included Red Grooms and Helen Levitt.[14]
 Many other artists such as Milton Avery, Sally Michel (Avery), Janice Biala, Adolph Gottlieb, Allan Kaprow, Lillian Orlowsky, and Mark Rothko also worked in Provincetown that summer.[15]
 A few of Mark's largest paintings are from this Hofmann/League period, some dated with an "-HH" or an "-L" suffix on verso.

 Following that first summer in Provincetown, in 1958 the Marks rented an apartment at 35 East 85th Street, fully transitioning to the city from Great Neck.
 In about 1962, the Marks moved to a new building at 176 East 71st Street, renting a separate painting studio nearby.
 Later, a second unit at East 71st served as her workspace; they also installed metal screens on their living room wall to easily rotate displays of her paintings.
-Dinah Rubinstein, professionally known as Dena, photographed Mark in her East 71st studio.
-She also took pictures of numerous other artists, including Dorothy Dehner, Willem De Kooning, Edwin Dickinson, Red Grooms, Chaim Gross, Robert Motherwell, Louise Nevelson, George Segal, Raphael Soyer, Jack Tworkov, and Andy Warhol.[16]
+Dinah Rubinstein, professionally known as Dena, photographed Mark likely in her East 71st studio.
+She also took portraits of numerous other artists, including Dorothy Dehner, Willem De Kooning, Edwin Dickinson, Red Grooms, Chaim Gross, Robert Motherwell, Louise Nevelson, George Segal, Raphael Soyer, Jack Tworkov, and Andy Warhol.[16]

 Mark had just one solo show during her lifetime, at the age of 56.
 Knapik Gallery opened Libbie Mark: Paintings and Collages in May 1962 at 1470 First Avenue.[17]
 Her transition to New York City had marked a significant increase in her artistic output and the establishment of what became her unique method of Abstract Expressionist painting.
-Mark had begun including collaged elements in a few pieces from the mid-1950s (the earliest documented is dated 1956) but by the early 1960s she almost exclusively incorporated paint and other materials on paper, Masonite, or canvas, to build up her heavily textured surfaces like the Knapik Gallery works, which she called Collage Paintings.
+Mark had begun including collaged elements in a few pieces from the mid-1950s (the earliest documented is dated 1957) but by the early 1960s she almost exclusively incorporated paint with other materials on paper, Masonite, or canvas, to build up her heavily textured surfaces like the Knapik Gallery works, which she called Collage Paintings.
 Foregoing traditional titles, her paintings were dated and numbered, for example: Collage Painting #67-6 (number 6, painted in 1967), or simply Collage Painting #23.
 Mark was among many artists working with collage during this time, creating “the inevitable expression…of the constantly decomposing and recomposing experience of the city.”[18]
 However, Mark collaged in a distinctive and intricate way: her technique predominantly utilized the physical, three-dimensional properties of crumpled paper or tissue, imbedded into the paint, to build up texture in the works she exhibited.
 This is a departure from other artists' collage methods which took advantage of paper's other potential visual qualities, such as the flat shape of a cut-out or the color of the paper itself.
 A number of publications positively reviewed the Knapik show:

-"Miss [sic] Mark's handsome abstractions, high textured and rich in color brilliance, show a profound and vividly sensuous response to visual experience...the overall effect is scintillating.
-Considering the technique used in many of these collages, Miss [sic] Mark's spontaneity is all the more remarkable...These paintings are assuredly the work of a mature, imaginative, and dynamic artist." —Manhattan East, Jane Jaffe[19]
+Miss [sic] Mark's handsome abstractions, high textured and rich in color brilliance, show a profound and vividly sensuous response to visual experience...the overall effect is scintillating.
+Considering the technique used in many of these collages, Miss [sic] Mark's spontaneity is all the more remarkable...These paintings are assuredly the work of a mature, imaginative, and dynamic artist. —Manhattan East, Jane Jaffe[19]

-"One is a high-toned noonday picture dominated by a central red that tornadoes up into yellow, surrounded by green and blue-grey.
-Another abstraction has a midnight carnival flavor in its deep purples and blues sparked with red and surprises of veiny greens." —ARTnews, Jill Johnston[20]
+One is a high-toned noonday picture dominated by a central red that tornadoes up into yellow, surrounded by green and blue-grey.
+Another abstraction has a midnight carnival flavor in its deep purples and blues sparked with red and surprises of veiny greens. —ARTnews, Jill Johnston[20]

 Photographer Nathan Rabin, who worked extensively for artists and collectors, such as William N. Copley, Lucien Goldschmidt, Claes Oldenburg, and Serge Sabarsky,[21] documented Mark surrounded by a number of her paintings at the gallery.